 Our team has been selected for their professional backgrounds and diverse life experiences as we strive to be inclusive in our Pelvic Health considerations.

-Allison's work at Pelvic Sanctuary is deeply rooted in evidence-based research, contributing to developing unique and effective programs.
-Her dedication to learning has been recognized with numerous grants and scholarships from esteemed institutions like the Art Libraries Society of North America, Special Libraries Association, Maharishi Institute, CalArts, Institute of Museum and Library Services, and Dharma Moon.
-Furthermore, she has significantly contributed to preserving and archiving human sexuality through her work with organizations like the Tom of Finland Foundation, the Alfred Kinsey Institute, and the Leather Archives & Museum.
+Her dedication to learning has been recognized with numerous grants and scholarships from the Art Libraries Society of North America, Special Libraries Association, Maharishi Institute, CalArts, Institute of Museum and Library Services, and Dharma Moon.
+She has significantly contributed to preserving and archiving human sexuality through her work with prestigious organizations like the Tom of Finland Foundation, the Alfred Kinsey Institute, and the Leather Archives & Museum.

 Executive Treasurer, Diversity Consultant